 This document is the Standard Operational Procedure Volume 1, produced by the EcoRRAP subprogram at the Australian Institute of Marine Science.
-It details photogrammetry standard procedures for collecting images to reconstruct three-dimensional (3D) models and two-dimensional (2D) orthomosaics to quantify benthic communities at sub-mm resolution over extents of 75 - 1500 square meters with high precision in temporal co-registration.
+It details photogrammetry standard procedures for collecting images to reconstruct three-dimensional (3D) models and two-dimensional (2D) orthomosaics to quantify benthic communities over time (the fourth dimension, '4D').
+The reconstructions created by this workflow exhibit sub-mm resolution, span extents of 75 - 1500 square meters, and use high-precision temporal co-registration techniques.

-Details for other surveying methods used by EcoRRAP, including image processing post fieldtrip (SOP 2), can be found in a series of Standard Operational Procedures described in Table 1 and are published online at: AIMS's SOP page (Reef monitoring sampling methods | AIMS), EcoRRAP Metadata records (Ecological Intelligence for Reef Restoration and Adaptation Project (EcoRRAP) - AIMS), and the EcoRRAP Website (EcoRRAP (ecological intelligence for reef restoration) - Reef Restoration and Adaptation Program (gbrrestoration.org).
+Details for other surveying methods used by EcoRRAP, including image processing post fieldtrip (SOP 2), can be found in a series of Standard Operational Procedures described in Table 1 and are published online at: AIMS's SOP page (Reef monitoring sampling methods | AIMS), EcoRRAP Metadata records Reef monitoring sampling methods | AIMS), EcoRRAP Metadata records (EcoRRAP Metadata), and the EcoRRAP Website (EcoRRAP (gbrrestoration.org).

 Table 1.
-EcoRRAP data collection activities and associated documents and standard (operating procedures.
+EcoRRAP 3D photogrammetry tasks and associated standard operating procedures (SOPs).

-Activity Associated documents Overview and field workflow Field photogrammetry in 4D: No. 1 of series (current doc) 3D Model processing Field photogrammetry in 4D: No. 2 of series Coral digitisation and metric extraction Field photogrammetry in 4D: No. 3 of series Extracting 3D benthic habitat metrics Field photogrammetry in 4D: No. 4 of series Transom-mounted photogrammetry EcoRRAP Large Area Survey Processing Methodology Coral juvenile surveys Surveys of benthic reef communities, using underwater digital photography and counts of juvenile corals - Edition 2 Coral permanent quadrats Juvenile coral fixed quadrats - EcoRRAP procedure Fish underwater visual census Fish UVC methodology for EcoRRAP Fish remote underwater video Fish video methodology for EcoRRAP
+Task Associated SOP Overview and in-field workflow Field photogrammetry in 4D: No. 1 of series (current doc.)
+Model processing Field photogrammetry in 4D: No. 2 of series Digitisation and metric extraction Field photogrammetry in 4D: No. 3 of series

-Information regarding data generated by the EcoRRAP program can be accessed through the Australian Institute of Marine Science's metadata records (Ecological Intelligence for Reef Restoration and Adaptation Project (EcoRRAP) - AIMS).
+Information regarding data generated by the EcoRRAP program can be accessed through the Australian Institute of Marine Science's metadata records (EcoRRAP Metadata).
 Additional links to project outputs can be found throughout this document.
-Schematic designs for fabricating all items can be found on the AIMS Metadata repository (EcoRRAP Photogrammetry Equipment Schematics - AIMS) as well as the EcoRRAP Database (internal document) and data management files and folder templates: EcoRRAP Photogrammetry Data Management Templates - AIMS.
-Processing scripts are located on the EcoRRAP GitHub: GitHub - open-AIMS/EcoRRAP: Useful scripts produced by EcoRRAP, a subprogram of the Reef Restoration and Adaptation Program (RRAP).
+The EcoRRAP Database (internal document) and data management files and folder templates: EcoRRAP Data Management Templates.
+Processing scripts are located on the EcoRRAP GitHub: GitHub AIMS/EcoRRAP.